Pylons/pylons/pylons/docs/models.rst

 If you're familiar with ActiveRecord, used in Ruby on Rails, then you may want to use the `Elixir <http://elixir.ematia.de/>`_ layer on top of SQLAlchemy.

-In addition, you can check the `Pylons Cookbook <pylonscookbook:Home>`_ for a tutorial, or look at the pylons-discuss list archive, especially `this thread <http://groups.google.com/group/pylons-discuss/browse_thread/thread/5be6a0c084a96412?hl=en>`_.
+In addition, you can check the `Pylons Cookbook <http://wiki.pylonshq.com/display/pylonscookbook/Home>`_ for a tutorial, or look at the pylons-discuss list archive, especially `this thread <http://groups.google.com/group/pylons-discuss/browse_thread/thread/5be6a0c084a96412?hl=en>`_.

 `Tesla <http://code.google.com/p/tesla-pylons-elixir/>`_ is a framework built on top of Pylons and Elixir/SQLAlchemy.
 `Tutorial <http://code.google.com/p/tesla-pylons-elixir/wiki/GettingStarted>`_ (not sure if it's current?)